broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 Given that the ABC score uses absolute counts of Dnase-seq reads in each region, ```makeCandidateRegions.py ``` selects the strongest peaks as measured by absolute read counts (not by pvalue).
 In order to do this, we first call peaks using a lenient significance threshold (.1 in the above example) and then consider the peaks with the most read counts.
 This procedure implicitly assumes that the active karyotype of the cell type is constant.

-We recommend removing elements overlapping regions of the genome that have been observed to accumulate anomalous number of reads in epigenetic sequencing experiments (‘blacklisted regions’).
-For convenience, we provide the list of blackedlisted regions available from <https://sites.google.com/site/anshulkundaje/projects/blacklists>.
+We recommend removing elements overlapping regions of the genome that have been observed to accumulate anomalous number of reads in epigenetic sequencing experiments (‘block-listed regions’).
+For convenience, we provide the list of block-listed regions available from <https://sites.google.com/site/anshulkundaje/projects/blacklists>.

+We also force the candidate enhancer regions to include gene promoters, even if the promoter is not among the candidate elements with the strongest signals genome-wide in a cell type, by specifying `--region_includelist`.

 ## Contact and Hi-C
 Given that cell-type specific Hi-C data is more difficult to generate than ATAC-seq or ChIP-seq, we have explored alternatives to using cell-type specific Hi-C data.
 It has been shown that Hi-C contact frequencies generally follow a powerlaw relationship (with respect to genomic distance) and that many TADs, loops and other structural features of the 3D genome are **not** cell-type specific (Sanborn et al 2015, Rao et al 2014).